 Did you know that work stops in Sweden during the summer?
 That’s because most employees are on vacation for a month during summer.
 Although I was still new to the company, I am already entitled to 30-days advanced leave.
 So, I took a one week vacation last summer.
 Isn’t that great?

 Usually, in the Philippines, when you want to take a day off or two, you need to wait for the approval and make sure you file your leave at least 2 or 3 days in advance.
 It’s not like that here.
-It’s more important to inform your manager that you’ll go for vacation if it takes a week or so.
+It’s more important to inform your manager that you’ll go on vacation if it takes a week or so.

 Although we don’t have lots of holidays here, it still adds to the days when you don’t have to work.
 Aside from vacation leaves and holidays, we also have a few hours extra off.